 Mylio protects your images in the cloud with AES 256bit encryption.
-Your Mylio account must be used to unencrypt these images.
+Only you Mylio account can be used to unencrypt these images.

 Setting Up Google Protection

-1. From a computer and within Mylio, select the device map.
+1. From a computer and within Mylio, select the Dashboard.

-2. Select ‘Add More Devices’ at the top of the device map.
+2. Select the plus sign at the top right of the Devices tab within the Dashboard.

 3. Select Add Google Drive.

 5. Sign into the Google account that you wish to protect your files to.

 6. Once signed in, Mylio will display Google Drive within the Sync panel.
 By default, Google Drive will protect all Thumbnails, Previews and Originals.

 Restoring Mylio from Google

-In some cases, you may wish to restore your Mylio Library from Google Drive.
+In some cases, you may need to restore your Mylio Library from Google Drive.
 This may happen if your device is lost, stolen, broken, or if you are starting Mylio on a remote device that cannot connect to another device via a peer-to-peer connection.
-By signing in to your Mylio account that has previously been protected to Google Drive, Mylio will automatically download your media in the quality designated by your device’s default sync policy.
-You can adjust the sync policy for individual files or folders if you wish to keep higher or lower quality photos on your device.
+By signing in to your Mylio account that has previously been protected to Google Drive, Mylio will automatically download your media in the quality designated by your device’s default Sync Policy.
+You can adjust the Sync Policy for individual files or folders if you wish to keep higher or lower quality photos on your device.